-The Mathematics Department, located in the Mathematics Building on the corner of Winchester and Blake streets, is known for its close-knit community of professors and students who work together inside and outside the classroom.
+The Mathematics Department, located on the second floor of the Science Center, is known for its close-knit community of professors and students who work together inside and outside the classroom.
 Faculty and students attend and present at professional conferences, collaborate on Math Club activities, do independent research, and sponsor social events.
 Students work as peer tutors in 100-level courses and help staff the Math Center, where math majors and non-majors can drop in to get help.

 Mathematics courses cover a wide spectrum of mathematical topics, including statistics, linear algebra, abstract algebra, geometry, differential equations, and mathematical modeling.
 Our programs stress mathematical problem solving and reasoning, and provide experience using technology to learn and do mathematics.

 Students drawn to the study of mathematics have several options at Keene State College.

 The BA in mathematics can provide you an integrated approach to the study of mathematics.
 The program can prepare you for either an immediate career or graduate school, and includes options for students who would like to teach mathematics at the elementary, middle, or high school levels.
 Students interested in teaching will need a second major in education.

 The BS in mathematics offers additional breadth and depth of knowledge of mathematics beyond the course of study required for the BA.
 The program can prepare you for either graduate school or an immediate career in business, industry, or government.